-For reasons of confidentiality the only people who need to know this information are the Safeguarding Designated Persons and the Safeguarding Officers.
+For reasons of confidentiality the only people who need to know this information are the DSL and/or DSPs.

 5.0 Safer Recruitment

 St Giles Juniors is committed to providing the best possible care and highest quality of educational programme to its students and to safeguarding and promoting the welfare of children and young people in our care.
 St Giles Juniors is also committed to providing a supportive, professional and safe working environment to its entire staff.
 St Giles recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit, train and retain staff of the highest calibre possible who share this commitment.